|

 when they fall in love.
 For a teenager this is a lethal combination.

-While there
+While

-are adult male love addicts, teenage love addicts are generally
+there are adult male love addicts, teenage love addicts are generally

 female.
 The addiction can start as early as the sixth grade.

-as unwise choices concerning boys and sex.
+as well as unwise choices concerning boys and sex.

-addicts romanticize conception, pregnancy, and motherhood.
-They
+love addicts romanticize conception, pregnancy, and motherhood.

-the maturity to set aside this inclination and use birth control.
+lack the maturity to set aside this inclination and use birth control.

 Sometimes when a teenager gets pregnant and gives birth, her love